');

 About Bancroft, ID

-Bancroft is a small community in Idaho with a population of 313 residents.
-The median household income is $76,719 per year, which is above the national average.
-The median age in Bancroft is 42.8 years.
+Bancroft is a small community located in Idaho with a population of 313 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $76,719 per year, which is 2% above the national median of $75,149.
+The median age of 42.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Bancroft Ranks in Idaho